bbopt/solar/README.md

           The random number generator can be validated by running 'solar -check'

      F: Fidelity of the simulator
-          Real value in ]0;1]
+          Real value in [0;1]
-          Default: 1.0, which corresponds to the "true blackbox", or the "truth" Any value in ]0;1[ corresponds to a "static surrogate" of the truth The execution time increases with the fidelity A good default static surrogate is -prec=0.5
+          Default: 1.0, which corresponds to the "true blackbox", or the "truth" Any value in ]0;1[ corresponds to a "static surrogate" of the truth With -fid=0.0, only the a priori constraints and analytical objectives are computed The execution time increases with the fidelity A good default static surrogate is -fid=0.5

-     R: Number of replications
+     R: Replications
-          Integer >= 1, default=1
+          Integer >= 1 or real in ]0;1[, default=1
+          If R is integer, it is the number of times that the simulator is run at the same point If R is real, it corresponds to a probability that the outputs are stabilized after a variable number of replications
-          Number of times that the simulator is run at the same point Each replication uses a different random seed dependent on the -seed option The mean value of stochastic outputs is displayed It is not possible to use R>1 with deterministic instances
+          Each replication uses a different random seed dependent on the -seed option The mean value of stochastic outputs is displayed It is not possible to use R>1 with deterministic instances